WWE Rumors: Real Reason For Brock Lesnar Moving To ‘Monday Night Raw’ Revealed

 However, Bray Wyatt moving to Friday Night SmackDown is another factor that could have influenced WWE’s decision.
 As The Inquisitr previously reported, the former Monday Night Raw superstar beat Seth Rollins for the Universal Championship at Crown Jewel, which left the red brand without a champion.

-Earlier this year, WrestleVotes reported that FOX wanted Wyatt to be moved to the blue brand after being impressed with his character and performances.
+Earlier this year, WrestleVotes tweeted that FOX wanted Wyatt to be moved to the blue brand after being impressed with his character and performances.
 Heyman supposedly wanted to keep Wyatt on Monday Night Raw, but FOX has significant influence over WWE as the company paid $1 billion to acquire the blue brand show.

 Dear @WWE fans and even non-#WWE fans … the next time someone tries to tell you (or anyone else) they are in #BeastMode, tell them #GFY.
 My client @BrockLesnar is the very definition of #BeastMode!
 Thank you.
 Please enjoy the rest of your day! pic.twitter.com/7WmGoSnA5r